MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-the-dpm-server.md

 4. Open another administrative command prompt and run *psexec.exe -s cmd.exe* to start a command prompt in system context.
 5. Change the directory to the X: drive and navigate to the location of the DPM database files.
 6. Copy them to a location that's easy to restore from.
-Exit the psexec cmd window after you copy.
+Exit the psexec cmd window after copying.
-7. Go to the psexec PowerShell window opened in step one, navigate to the VHDX path, and dismount the VHDX by using the command *dismount-vhd disk0.vhdx*.
+7. Go to the psexec PowerShell window opened in step 1, navigate to the VHDX path, and dismount the VHDX by using the command *dismount-vhd disk0.vhdx*.
 8. After reinstalling the DPM server, you can use the restored DPMDB to attach to the DPM server by running *DPMSYNC-RESTOREDB* command.
 9. Run *DPMSYNC-SYNC*, once *DPMSYNC-RESTOREDB* is complete.